Monday, 30 March 2015

 CHOCOLATE MANGO DELIGHT [EGGLESS]

-Mango season is approaching and that is a reason to feel happier.
-Coming from a state which grows about a considerable variety of mangoes which are exported too, love for mango is by default.
+Mango season is approaching, that is a reason to feel happier.
+Coming from a state that grows about a considerable variety of mangoes which are exported too, love for mango is by default.
 In this island, we do get a variety of mangoes, I have tried and tasted quite a few of them.
 They are good, each in their own uniqueness.
-In my state or rather in India / South Asia, mangoes have a strong sweet smell, which when cut, the entire neighbourhood gets to know.
+However, in my state West Bengal or rather in India / South Asia, mangoes have a strong sweet smell, which when cut, the entire neighbourhood gets to know.

-I have zeroed in on few varieties after much trying and testing.
+I have zeroed in on few varieties after trying and testing.
 We do get alphonso and few other Indian variety here, though not the much loved ones from my state.
-As they say we need to be flexible in life to move forward, the once rigid me has given in to the demands of life.
-There is a predominance of mangoes at my home during its season considering its health benefits and definitely its taste.
-It is extremely good for improving digestion and bone health, beneficial for skin and hair.
-Okay, a diabetic has to eat it less, I forget it, so love it!
+As they say we need to be flexible in life to move forward, the once rigid self has given in to the demands of life.
+There is predominance of mangoes in our home during the season considering it's health benefits, taste.
+It is good for improving digestion and bone health, beneficial for skin and hair.
+Okay, a diabetic has to eat it less, I forget it, much love it!

-Preparing a cake topping with mango was in mind for a long time.
-Yesterday got the first mango of the season, thought of using one as a topping to my basic Chocolate Cake.
+Preparing a cake topping with mango was on my mind for a long time.
+Yesterday, I got the first mango of the season, thought of using one as a topping to my basic Chocolate Cake.
 Poor at baking, I always keep my cakes simple.
 This is an eggless chocolate cake I prepared with a mango puree topping.

 INGREDIENTS : [FOR THE CAKE]